Best Military Spouse Jobs and Active Duty Military Side Hustles Around the Globe (2021 Entrepreneurship Guide)

 In the section above on creating a course, bootcamp, or masterclass, you may have wondered… could I create such a course for military families coming to Japan and sell it online?
 You’d bet your sweet bottom dollar you could.
 You could also do it in person as a consultant, or on the phone, or via Zoom, or any of the better web conferencing platforms circulating around these days.
 I use WebinarJam, and Zoom, but there are a number of other webinar software tools of course, and I’ll link to a few of the best below.

 Think about it.
 If you can create guides and other tools for families, you can really set yourself up as an invaluable asset to new AND departing families.
 Because departing is just as important as arriving, right?!
 Below, I want to take a look at a few ways you can structure your business, and a few resources for helping you get off the ground.
+For some helpful information and free course training that could get you going in the right direction, check out LinkedIn’s free program for military spouses and active duty service members.

 This particular opportunity may very well be the simplest one for you to implement in as early as maybe… two months or so with the right tools, a decent budget, and a military sized amount of hustle.
 Ready?Go!